Multi-Cloud vs. Hybrid Cloud: Which Strategy Is Right for Your Organization?

 CloudCheckr delivers total visibility across multi-cloud and hybrid cloud workloads.
 With CloudCheckr CMx, organizations can manage multiple cloud environments all in one dashboard.
 CloudCheckr CMx can help you find cost savings, track resources and utilization, ensure security and total compliance with 35 major regulatory standards, and automate manual processes to take the guesswork out of managing your cloud environments.

 Tracking cloud computing expenses is a crucial component of working with multiple cloud providers.
-CloudCheckr Finance Manager gives finance departments insight into IT costs across hybrid cloud infrastructures.
-Used alongside CloudCheckr CMx, this powerful tool gives IT teams the full picture of public and private cloud costs.
+CloudCheckr CMx gives finance departments insight into IT costs across cloud infrastructures.
+This powerful tool also gives IT teams the full picture of cloud costs.

 Need to start managing your multi-cloud and hybrid cloud environments?